Skip to main content

 --version

-Use --version or -v to display the current version of Bases2Fastq.
+Use --version or -v to display the current Bases2Fastq version.
 Bases2Fastq logs the version at the start of any execution on the command line and in the log file.

 bases2fastq -v